Holden Commodore (VH): HDT range

-Export markets
+The HDT models were named "SS Group One", "SS Group Two" and "SS Group Three", with the lattermost also featuring the Holden 5.0-litre V8 in a higher state of tune).
+The SS sedans were initially exclusively Maranello Red in colour, but were later also made available in Alabaster White.
+The Group Three-tuned V8 produced 184 kW.

+Exports

 In Indonesia the only engine available was the 1.9-liter four, in SL/X trim and with a five-speed manual.
 Because of the absence of emissions controls in that market, power was higher than for Australian cars, at 59 kW.
 After having been absent from the Malaysian market for nearly a decade, Almas Motors Corporation (AMC) brought the Holden brand back in 1983 with the VH Commodore.
 While Japanese cars had supplanted European imports in most of the market, there was still room for non-Japanese brands in the larger segments of the market.

-In New Zealand, the VH series sedan was also available in an additional Royale specification, which was between the SL/X and SL/E in the model range.
-This was a popular version and was carried over into the subsequent VK, VKA (1986 NZ market VK), and the VL series.
+In New Zealand, the VH Commodore was locally assembled beginning in early 1982 at Trentham with the Starfire four and with the 3.3-litre six, sedans as well as station wagons.
+SL and SL/X trims were available.
+The higher equipped SL/E and V8-engined models were also available, imported fully built-up from Australia.
+Later on, the new Royale specification was added, exclusive to the local market.
+This was based on the well equipped SL/E trim, but fitted with the smallest engine, the 1.9-litre Starfire.
+This was a strong seller and the Royale was carried over into the subsequent VK, VKA (1986 NZ market VK), and the VL series.